benc-uk/smilr/vue/README.md

 - `isAdmin`: Boolean flag set at login after user is checked against the list of users in `ADMIN_USER_LIST`
 - `token`: The token returned by MSAL, which is a Base64 encoded JWT string

 > Note.
 When `AAD_CLIENT_ID` is unset and security disabled, then a fake shallow `userProfile` is created with `isAdmin` set to true and a dummy MSAL user object.
-This results in passing all the checks in the router guard
+This results in passing all the user checks, so the app functions as if you are logged in.

 The configuration variable `ADMIN_USER_LIST` determines which users can actually access the *Report* and *Admin* components.
 This is a simple permission mechanism, and just consists of a comma separated list of usernames, e.g. `bob@example.net,dave@example.net`